A numerically stable communication-avoiding s-step GMRES algorithm: Results on parallel scaling performance

-In addition, both algorithms have similar SpMV/MPK costs, as they use the same SpMV kernels.
-In consequence, the scaling performance of the overall algorithm in \cref{fig:strongscaling_speedup} closely follows the scaling performance of orthogonalization operations.
-In general, the adaptive $s$-step GMRES algorithm shows linear (strong) scaling up to 64 nodes.
+In addition, all algorithms have similar SpMV/MPK costs, as they compute the same number of SpMVs.
+In consequence, the scaling performance of the overall algorithm in the bottom figure of~\Cref{fig:strongscaling_speedup} closely follows the scaling performance of orthogonalization operations.
+In general, the adaptive $s$-step GMRES algorithm shows linear (strong) scaling up to 64 nodes with significant improvement over other variants of the GMRES algorithm.